WORRY MONSTER PATTERNS

-WORRY PUPPET AND WORRY MONSTER PATTERNS Worry puppets and monsters are used by therapists to help children come to terms with concerns and worries that are often very serious.
-Sometimes just writing down a worry can be helpful in itself.
-For more details on why worry items work, please CLICK HERE
+Worry monsters are used by therapists to help children come to terms with concerns and worries that are often very serious.

-Firstly, before making your item, please read the following safety guidelines for the worry puppets and monsters - safety is of the utmost importance, and we must adhere to certain rules in order to satisfy product safety regulations as advised by Trading Standards (we don't trade items but the same rules apply.)
+Firstly, before making your item, please read the following safety guidelines for the worry monsters.
+Safety is of the utmost importance, and we must adhere to certain rules in order to satisfy product safety regulations as advised by Trading Standards, (we don't trade items but the same rules apply.)

-Please ensure that any “hair” that you’ve attached cannot be pulled out – some of our puppets were originally identified as unsuitable to give out, as the Trading Standards inspector easily pulled strands out.
+Please ensure that any “hair” that you’ve attached cannot be pulled out.
 Very “hairy” yarns, such as mohair, are also unsuitable on our items, as the strands can become detached.
 Sorry, no bobble hats or pompoms for the same reason.
 If you are at all unsure, please check first with Clare.

 No glue should be used, and please do check carefully that you’ve removed all pins – (we’ll also check that again this end so we’re certain.)